Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 “Ollantay” is the name of a legendary Inca warrior who is said to have lived in the area.
 His story is immortalized in the Inca play “Ollantay,” which tells the tale of his forbidden love for a princess named Cusi Coyllur.

 “Tambo” means “resting place” or “inn” in Quechua.
-It refers to the fact that Ollantaytambo was an important stopping point on the Inca Trail, where travelers could rest and find supplies before continuing their journey.
+It refers to Ollantaytambo as an essential stopping point on the Inca Trail, where travelers could rest and find supplies before continuing their journey.

 So, Ollantaytambo can be translated as “the resting place of Ollantay,” reflecting the town’s historical and cultural significance in Inca times.